Adding Velocity to a Scene Object (Plugin)

-Scene objects — cubes, the house — are static: they carry HasPose but no HasVelocity6DoF.
-Motion is not a "robot-only" thing.
-The physics system integrates velocity into pose for any entity that has both HasPose and HasVelocity6DoF; robots are just entities that also have a control law (HasMotionInput + a physics level).
+Scene objects — cubes, the house — are static: they carry HasPose but no HasVelocity.
+But motion is not a robot-only thing.
+The physics system integrates velocity into pose for any entity that has both HasPose and HasVelocity; a robot is just an entity that also has a control law (HasMotionInput + a physics level).

-So to make the house move, you don't need a robot, a physics level, or a motion input.
-You need two things: give it a velocity component, and write to it.
-A plugin can do both at runtime.
+So to make the house move you don't need a robot, a physics level, or a motion input.
+You need two things: give it a velocity component, and write to it every tick (that's the loop above).
+A plugin does both at runtime:

 import numpy as np